Stian Carstensen

-Stian Carstensen (born 5 January 1971) is a multi-instrument Norwegian musician, entertainer and with Jarle Vespestad (drums) and Nils-Olav Johansen (vocal and guitar), central members of the Balkan-jazz orchestra Farmers market.
+Stian Carstensen (born 5 January 1971) is a Norwegian multi-instrumentalist musician, entertainer and with Jarle Vespestad (drums) and Nils-Olav Johansen (vocal and guitar), central member of the Balkan-jazz orchestra Farmers Market.

 Biography

 Carstensen was born in Eidsvoll and began playing the accordion at the age of nine.
 He first learned from his father, and later from a classical player which he attended for four years.
 During this time he played in Norwegian TV, radio, festivals etc. He also toured in America, playing classical music.
 At the same time he was into swing jazz, and played standard tunes with his father, who was also a bass player.

 When Carstensen was 15 he started to play electric guitar in a rock band.
 After a while he resumed his interest in jazz and formed a trio with some local artists.
 He went freelance for a year or so and then he began to study in the Jazz Program at the Trondheim Musikkonservatorium, with the guitar as a main instrument.
 During his two years of study in Trondheim (1991–93), he formed the group Farmers Market.
 The group was originally a free jazz quintet, until they one day found sheet music with a Bulgarian folk tune in 11/16.
 This was a great experience for the band members and they practiced day and night to be able to play this asymmetrical music.

 After a while Carstensen went to Bulgaria and visited villages there to collect and study the local folk music.
 The result of the tour was a live record, Speed/Balkan/Boogie, with singers and musicians from the famous "Le mysteres des voix bulgares" recorded at Molde International Jazz Festival in Norway.
 After this he was totally dedicated to the Bulgarian music.
 He toured a lot with musicians from Bulgaria and Romania, and learned a lot from them.

 Besides of being dedicated to this kind of music, he also took lessons in Composition, learned to play the 5-string banjo in bluegrass style, played with various jazz groups (be-bop, and experimental) with Jon Christensen and Bendik Hofseth to mention some.

 In 1997 Farmers Market made their second album, Music from the Hybrides, with saxophonist Trifon Trifonov from Bulgaria.
 This was an extreme album with elements of many different styles and ideas from bluegrass in odd meters to Metallica-like versions of traditional Balkan tunes and slick commercial music mixed with Stockhausen.
 The album got very good reviews from many contemporary music magazines as well as rock, folk and jazz magazines in Europe.